 - The following supporting documents must be sent separately and cannot be uploaded to the online application:

 - Official GRE and TOEFL scores should be sent from ETS electronically to the Office of Admissions using FSU School code 5219.
 Test scores must be from within 5 years of the time of application.
 We recommend that you take the GRE no later than 4-6 weeks before the deadline to ensure we receive the scores by the application deadline.

 - One copy of all official transcripts sent to the school of Communication Science and Disorders if they have not been previously sent to CSDCAS for official evaluation.

-- The address for submitting transcripts is: 201 W. Bloxham, Tallahassee, FL 32306-1200 (The application online may ask you to send your transcript to the University but in order for us to receive your document by the application deadline, please send it to this address first.
-We will forward an official copy to the Office of Admissions.)
+- The address for submitting transcripts is: 201 W. Bloxham, Tallahassee, FL 32306-1200 (The online application may ask you to send your transcripts to the University but in order for us to receive your document by the application deadline, please send it to this address.
+We will forward the official copy to the Office of Admissions.)

-- Once you have applied, you can check the status of your GRE scores and letters of recommendation by logging back into the graduate application portal: https://admissions.fsu.edu/gradapp/.
+- Once you have applied, you can check the status of your application in CSDCAS.